 On this dayApr 02, 2019

 On April 2, 2019, the Greater Union Baptist Church, a Black church in Opelousas, Louisiana, was burned down in an arson attack.
-It was one of three historically Black churches that were targeted by arson attacks in St. Landry Parish over a 10 day period.
-The three fires occurred on March 26, April 2 and April 4 in 2019.
+It was one of three historically Black churches that were targeted by arson attacks in St. Landry Parish over a 10-day period.
+The three fires occurred on March 26, April 2, and April 4 in 2019.
 The churches destroyed by these fires had been essential centers to the Black community in St. Landry for over a century.

-A 22-year-old white man, son of a local sheriff’s deputy, later pled guilty to intentionally setting fire to the churches and was sentenced to 25 years in federal court.
+A 22-year-old white man, the son of a local sheriff’s deputy, later pled guilty to intentionally setting fire to the churches and was sentenced to 25 years in federal court.

 Although there was no explicit mention of race in the charges filed, the legacy of violent attacks on Black churches, and other predominantly Black institutions, dates back centuries.
 During the Civil Rights era, Black churches were well-established social and political spaces that served as organizational and meeting headquarters for Black activists fighting against racial segregation and oppression.
 In the course of that activism, Black churches became the targets of racially-motivated violence.
 Churches in Montgomery and Birmingham in Alabama were sites of highly-publicized and, in some cases, deadly bombings that aimed to thwart civil rights efforts and terrorize the entire Black community.
 The most infamous example of racist church destruction occurred on September 15, 1963, when the 16th Street Baptist Church in Birmingham, Alabama, was fire-bombed, killing four young Black girls attending Sunday school services.